Emergency Dental Care

 Common Emergencies We Treat

-There are all types of emergencies, and Dr. Jason Liu and Dr. Albert Cheung have the skill and experience to handle most of them here in our office.
+There are all types of emergencies, and Dr. Jason Liu and his team have the skill and experience to handle most of them here in our office.
 Some common emergencies we treat are:

 - Cracked or broken teeth